10 Best Tribute and Memorial Fundraising Tips for Nonprofits

 To encourage tribute and memorial donations, underline how the gifts will help you pursue your mission.

-For example, AFSP is clear in their statement that tribute donations help them achieve their mission of a world without suicide.
+For example, AFSP is clear in its statement that tribute donations help them achieve their mission of a world without suicide.

 “A tribute donation offers you a thoughtful way to celebrate a special person or occasion while contributing to our mission to one day live in a world without suicide.”